Northampton County, Pennsylvania

 Northampton County is a county in the Commonwealth of Pennsylvania, United States.
 As of the 2020 census, the population was 312,951.
 Its county seat is Easton.
 The county was formed in 1752 from parts of Bucks County.
 Its namesake was the county of Northamptonshire in England, and the county seat of Easton was named for Easton Neston, a country house in Northamptonshire.

 Northampton County and Lehigh County to its west combine to form the eastern Pennsylvania region known as the Lehigh Valley; Lehigh County, with a population of 374,557 as of the 2020 U.S. census, is the more highly populated of the two counties.
-Both counties are part of the Philadelphia media market, the fourth-largest in the nation.
+Both counties are part of the Philadelphia media market, the fifth-largest in the nation.

 Northampton County has historically been a national leader in heavy manufacturing, especially of cement, steel, and other industrial products.
 Atlas Portland Cement Company, the world's largest cement manufacturer from 1895 until 1982, was based in Northampton in the county.
 Bethlehem Steel, the world's second-largest manufacturer of steel for most of the 20th century, was based in Bethlehem, the county's most populous city, prior to its dissolution in 2003.

 Northampton County borders Carbon County and the Poconos to its north, Lehigh County to its west, Bucks County to its south, and the Delaware River and New Jersey to its east.
 The Lehigh River, a 109 mi tributary of the Delaware River, flows through the county.